 Released Date: January 2009

-It was one of the first successful dramas that showcased high school students’ lives.
-It is very funny and focused a lot on Kpop and the dream of becoming the next Kpop Idol.
-In addition, it stars a Kpop superstar in Bae Suzy.
+It was one of the first successful dramas showcasing high school students’ lives.
+It is hilarious and focused on K-pop and the dream of becoming the next Kpop Idol.
+In addition, it stars a K-pop superstar in Bae Suzy.

-For those interested more in watching characters achieve their dreams, Dream High 1 is the drama for you.
+Dream High 1 is a drama for those interested in watching characters achieve their dreams.
 For those that are more into teen romance, Dream High 2 is the way to go.
-However, we think Dream High, the original is the best of the two.
+However, we think Dream High, the original, is the best.

 No. of Episodes: 16 (+1 special)